forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 Forward Email fixes this by supporting both modern and legacy devices.
 We have dedicated ports for current equipment and special legacy ports for older devices that can't be upgraded.

 > \[!IMPORTANT]
 > Forward Email supports both modern and legacy devices through our dual-port strategy.
-Use ports `465`/`587` for modern devices with TLS 1.2+ support, and ports `2455`/`2555` for legacy devices that only support TLS 1.0.
+Use port `465` (SSL/TLS, recommended) or `587` (STARTTLS) for modern devices with TLS 1.2+ support, and ports `2455`/`2555` for legacy devices that only support TLS 1.0.

 ## Table of Contents